Find Affordable College Courses

 52 Yearly Graduations

-University of Denver comes in at #6 on our list of the most popular colleges offering master's degrees in liberal arts / sciences and humanities.
+University of Denver comes in at #6 on our list of the most popular colleges offering master's degrees in liberal arts / sciences & humanities.
 Each year, around 13,800 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $53,640 per year, while in-state graduate students, on average, pay $53,640 per year.
-For the 2020-2021 academic year, 52 master's degrees were handed out to liberal arts / sciences and humanities majors at DU.
-Around 19% of these students were from an underrepresented racial-ethnic group, and 77% were women.
+The average in-state tuition for full-time undergraduates is $58,032 per year, while in-state graduate students, on average, pay $58,032 per year.
+During the most recent year for which we have data, 52 people received their master's degree in liberal arts / sciences & humanities from DU.
+Of these students, 75% were women and 15% were members of underrepresented racial-ethnic groups.
+Data shows that DU graduates that hold this degree go on to make a median salary of $51,346.

 #7